life4/awesome-python-code-formatters/README.md

 Formatters that do only one job and do it well.

 + [add-trailing-comma](https://github.com/asottile/add-trailing-comma): adds trailing commas to calls and literals.
++ [auto-walrus](https://github.com/MarcoGorelli/auto-walrus): A tool and pre-commit hook to automatically apply the awesome walrus operator.
 + [decrapify](https://github.com/craigds/decrapify): some scripts that use pybowler.io for refactoring Python code.
 + [docformatter](https://github.com/myint/docformatter): formats docstrings to follow PEP 257.
 + [docstrfmt](https://github.com/LilSpazJoekp/docstrfmt): a tool for automatically formatting reStructuredText in files and Python docstrings in a consistent way.